Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (h) A payment surcharge is payable by the Customer if accounts are paid using Visa, Mastercard or American Express credit accounts or accounts using contactless payments (ie: PayWave, PayPass).
 The payment surcharge is a percentage of the amount being paid and varies depending on the payment method used.
 The current surcharge rate will be notified by the Supplier in the Monthly Payment Statement, E-Invoice or otherwise.

-(i) Unless otherwise expressly agreed in writing, the amount payable for goods will be the price on the Supplier’s invoice.
+(i) Subject to clause 4(a), unless otherwise expressly agreed in writing, the amount payable for goods will be the price on the Supplier’s invoice.
 The price is exclusive of any freight charges, payment surcharges, customs duty and GST or similar taxes, which the Customer will pay in addition to the price at the same time and in the same manner as the price.
 The payment surcharge is payable at the same time as the account to which it relates is due.

 (j) Payments received by the Supplier will be applied first in payment of interest and any costs of and incidental to debt recovery and any amounts payable pursuant to clause 4(i) and then in reduction of the principal.